v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-information-types.md

 ## What are your key requirements?
 [Rule, Entity, Pattern elements]

+## Structure of the XML file
 Before you get started, it's helpful to understand the basic structure of the XML schema for a rule, and how you can use this structure to define your custom sensitive information type so that it will identify the right content.

-A rule defines one or more entities (sensitive information types), and each entity defines one or more patterns.
+In the XML file, a **rule** defines one or more **entities** (sensitive information types), and each entity defines one or more **patterns**.
 A pattern is what DLP looks for when it evaluates content such as email and documents.

-(A quick note on terminology - if you're familiar with DLP policies, you know that a policy contains one or more rules comprised of conditions and actions.
-However, in this topic, the XML markup uses rule to mean the patterns that define an entity, also known as a sensitive information type.
-So in this topic, when you see rule, think entity or sensitive information type, not conditions and actions.)
+**Note**: DLP policies contain rules with conditions, optional exceptions and actions.
+But in the XML file, a rule is the patterns that define the entity (sensitive information type).
+So, in the explantion of the XML file, when you see rule, think think sensitive information type, not conditions, exceptions, and actions.

-### Simplest scenario: entity with one pattern
+### Objectives

-Here's the simplest scenario.
-You want your DLP policy to identify content that contains your organization's employee ID, which is formatted as a nine-digit number.
+Here's the simplest scenario: You want your DLP policy to identify content that contains your organization's employee ID, which is formatted as a nine-digit number.
 So the pattern refers to a regular expression contained in the rule that identifies nine-digit numbers.
 Any content containing a nine-digit number satisfies the pattern.

 ![Diagram of entity with one pattern](media/4cc82dcf-068f-43ff-99b2-bac3892e9819.png)

-However, while simple, this pattern may identify many false positives by matching content that contains any nine-digit number that is not necessarily an employee ID.
+However, this pattern by itself will match content that contains any nine-digit number, including numbers that aren't employee IDs.

-### More common scenario: entity with multiple patterns

 For this reason, it's more common to define an entity by using more than one pattern, where the patterns identify supporting evidence (such as a keyword or date) in addition to the entity (such as a nine-digit number).

-For example, to increase the likelihood of identifying content that contains an employee ID, you can define another pattern that also identifies a hire date, and define yet another pattern that identifies both a hire date and a keyword (such as "employee ID"), in addition to the nine-digit number.
+For example, to increase the likelihood of identifying content that contains an employee ID, in addition to the nine-digit number pattern, you can define another pattern that also identifies a hire date, and define yet another pattern that identifies both a hire date and a keyword (such as "employee ID"), .

 ![Diagram of entity with multiple patterns](media/c8dc2c9d-00c6-4ebc-889a-53b41a90024a.png)